agility/CustomFields/README.md

 1. [Markdown](markdown-field) - Give editors the ability to input markdown
 2. [Cloudinary](cloudinary) - Gives editors the ability to search and select resources from Cloudinary
 3. [Widen](widen-asset-selector) - Gives editors the ability to search and select resources from Widen
-4. [Vimeo](vimeo) - Gives editors the ability to paste a Vimeo URL and retrieve metadata for the video to encorporate in content
+4. [Vimeo](vimeo) - Gives editors the ability to paste a Vimeo URL and retrieve metadata for the video to incorporate in content
 5. [Block Editor (Experimental)](block-editor-v2) - Gives editors a block-styled editor for rich media stories
 6. [Friendly URL field](friendly-url) - Auto-generates a friendly URL value based off another text field
 7. [Color Picker field](colorpicker) - Allows editors to select a color from a color-picker and save the value as rgba/hex